viur-framework/viur-docs/source/basics.rst

 .. rst-class:: icon-table
 ==================  ===============================================================================
-|icon_list|         :class:`~server.prototypes.list.List` is the most commonly used prototype.
+|icon_list|         :class:`~viur.core.prototypes.list.List` is the most commonly used prototype.
 It implement a flat collection of datasets of the same kind, which can be granulated using filters to particular selections.
 This prototype is used in most cases, and can be seen like a database table in a relational database management system.

-|icon_singleton|    :class:`~server.prototypes.singleton.Singleton` is a prototype for implementing modules that hold only one single dataset entry.
+|icon_singleton|    :class:`~viur.core.prototypes.singleton.Singleton` is a prototype for implementing modules that hold only one single dataset entry.
 It can be used for modules that implement application-global settings or a per-user configuration.

-|icon_hierarchy|    :class:`~server.prototypes.hierarchy.Hierarchy` is a prototype for a module that stores its data in a hierarchical structure, where every dataset can be a child of another dataset or can have its own children.
+|icon_hierarchy|    :class:`~viur.core.prototypes.hierarchy.Hierarchy` is a prototype for a module that stores its data in a hierarchical structure, where every dataset can be a child of another dataset or can have its own children.

-|icon_tree|         :class:`~server.prototypes.tree.Tree` is used for implementing modules that store their data in a hierarchy, but differ between nodes and children.
-The most common usage is the :class:`~server.modules.file.File` module, where nodes (Folders) and leafs (Files) are distinguished.
+|icon_tree|         :class:`~viur.core.prototypes.tree.Tree` is used for implementing modules that store their data in a hierarchy, but differ between nodes and children.
+The most common usage is the :class:`~viur.core.modules.file.File` module, where nodes (Folders) and leafs (Files) are distinguished.
 ==================  ===============================================================================

 ViUR comes with some build-in modules for different application cases:

-- :class:`~server.modules.file.File` implements a file management module,
+- :class:`~viur.core.modules.file.File` implements a file management module,
-- :class:`~server.modules.user.User` implements a user login, authentication and management module,
+- :class:`~viur.core.modules.user.User` implements a user login, authentication and management module,
-- :class:`~server.modules.cart.Cart` and :class:`~server.modules.order.Order` implement modules for submitting and managing orders in a web-shop,
+- :class:`~viur.core.modules.cart.Cart` and :class:`~viur.core.modules.order.Order` implement modules for submitting and managing orders in a web-shop,
-- :class:`~server.modules.page.Page` implements a simple content management module.
+- :class:`~viur.core.modules.page.Page` implements a simple content management module.

 By subclassing these modules, custom modifications and extensions can be implemented for any use-case.
 In most cases, applications make use of custom modules which base on one of the prototypes as described above.